Public relations as relationship management

 - Scarcity: People don’t like losing the opportunity to get something

 Today, influencer marketing is a growth area as public relations teams seek to supplement – or even replace – media relations with influencer relations.
 This specifically refers to those with niche followings on social media channels such as YouTube and Instagram.
+Though an influencer could also be an established figure in public life, and not necessarily someone with a large social media following.

 Social capital and public relations